 - pinch salt

 - Lightly butter bottom of pan (helps to hold parchment), add the parchment, then butter the bottom and sides of parchment.
-This will ensure the cinnamon buns don't stick.
+This will ensure the cinnamon rolls don't stick.

-- If no parchment, generously grease pan (bottom and sides).
-Then after they are baked, run a knife along the sides of the pan and turn the cinnamon rolls out onto a serving plate or cooling rack soon after baking (before the sugar hardens ~5 minutes).
+- If you don't have parchment, generously grease your pan (bottom and sides).
+Once baked, run a knife along the sides of the pan and turn the cinnamon rolls out onto a serving plate or cooling rack soon after baking (before the sugar hardens ~5 minutes).

 Cinnamon Sugar Filling

-- Toss the sugar and cinnamon together in a mixing bowl.
+- Stir the sugar and cinnamon together in a mixing bowl.

 Rolling the Dough

-- Using a floured rolling pin, roll the dough into a ~12 x 18 rectangle about ¼" thick.
+- Using a floured rolling pin, roll the dough (on a lightly floured surface) into a ~12 x 18 rectangle about ¼" thick.
 Keep the edges as straight as possible, but it does not have to be perfect.